GPUs

 • gn002: NVIDIA Grace-Hopper (ARM) system

-• gi001: 2x Intel Ponte Vecchio GPUs
+• gi001: 2x Intel Ponte Vecchio GPUs (currently dead)

 • mad06: 0-3x NVIDIA A100 GPUs (1TB RAM)